GSWarrington/GSWarrington.github.io/_posts/2019-1-11-mask-and-DOF.md

 respectively.
 Below are three shots taken with various aperatures to test the DOF.
 These were taken in bright sunlight from an angle of about 45 degrees to the tape measure.
 Camera was at minimum focus distance.
-From left to right, they are: wide open (f/2.8), 6 mm mask (f/9) and 3 mm mask (f/18).
+From top to bottom, they are: wide open (f/2.8), 6 mm mask (f/9) and 3 mm mask (f/18).

 [<img src="{{ site.baseurl }}/images/mask_17mm.jpg" width="800">]({{ site.baseurl }}/images/mask_17mm.jpg)